External programming interface for accessing Engee

 -

-After the user agrees to provide the data, he will be redirected back to the third-party application on
+After confirming access, the user will be redirected to

 code— authorization code; -